jansalvador/django-getpaid/README.rst

 First of all, class name is not important at all.
 You register a model with ``register_to_payment`` method.

 You can add some `kwargs` that are basically used for ``ForeignKey`` kwargs.
-In this example whe allow creating multiple payments for one order, and naming One-To-Many relation.
+In this example we allow creating multiple payments for one order, and naming One-To-Many relation.

 There are two important things on that model.
 In fact two methods are required to be present in order class.
 The first one is ``__unicode__`` method as this will be used in few places as a fallback for generating